Welcome to my BRAND!

 What started as a dream, I'm slowly building into an empire!

+Hello everyone my name is Shakiya Gardner.
+I'm a mother of two handsome boys, hairstylist, foodie and traveler.
 I've loved hair since I was a little girl.
 I remember teaching myself how to braid when I was 8 years old.
 I practiced on my "my size barbie" (my 80's babies know this was all the rage growing up) until I perfected it.
 Or at least I thought I perfected it I was only 8.
 I was so excited that I braided my own hair and went to school looking crazy.
 In my mind I just knew I did a good job.
 Now looking back I realized how crazy I looked.
 My mom had no idea I did my own hair because she went to work before I went to school.
 I came home and got in so much trouble because of course I looked terrible.
 Unbeknownst to me this was the start of my hair journey.

 From that point I continued to practice until I really learned how to braid really good.
 By the time I got to high school I was braiding all of my family, friends and neighbors hair.
 I fell in love with hair and it became my life.
 Hair was my outlet because growing up I experienced a lot of different hardships.
 I'll talk about those hardships in a later blog post.
 From a little girl I always knew I wanted to be a hairstylist so I attended vo-tech in high school where I was able to attend cosmetology school.
 I was passionate and dedicated to learning hair.